 - Operator SR22 filing – Provides coverage when you do not own a vehicle.
-It covers you when you drive any car or truck not owned by you or a member of your household -- sometimes referred to as non-owner car insurance.
+It covers you when you drive any car or truck not owned by you or a member of your household — sometimes referred to as non-owner car insurance.

-Provides coverage when you own a car.
+- Owner SR22 Filing: Provides coverage when you own a car.
 Coverage is limited to only the car listed on the policy.

-The basic difference between an owner’s policy and an operator’s policy is that with an owner’s policy it protects the owner as the named insured.
+The basic difference between an owner’s policy and an operator’s policy is that an owner’s policy protects the owner as the named insured.
 An owner’s policy also normally protects any other person using the insured vehicle with the owner’s permission.
 It doesn’t protect against liability resulting from the use of a motor vehicle not described in the policy though.

 An operator’s policy, on the other hand, protects the named insured against liability arising from the use of any motor vehicle.
-So an operator’s policy is different than standard owner’s liability insurance.
+So an operator’s policy is different than a standard owner’s liability insurance.
 This insurance coverage insures the driver or operator, not the car.
 In other words, the driver or operator would be insured no matter what vehicle was driven.
 This insurance coverage would not cover another driver or person using your car with or without your consent.

-Currently the best way to obtain an SR-22 filing with us is by contacting our call center toll-free at 1-855-430-7753.
+Currently, the best way to obtain an SR-22 filing with us is by contacting our call center toll-free at 1-855-430-7753.
 Our agents will help you obtain a quote for the coverage you need.

 — Michelle Megna contributed to this story.